Sophisti-pop: History

-Stylus Magazine suggested that acts had been influenced by the work of Roxy Music (such as 1982's Avalon, often cited as the first sophisti-pop album) and Bryan Ferry's Bête Noire (1987) and Boys and Girls (1985).
+Stylus Magazine suggested that acts had been influenced by the work of Roxy Music (such as 1982's Avalon, often cited as the first sophisti-pop album), and Bryan Ferry's Boys and Girls (1985) and Bête Noire (1987).

 Sweetwater named major artists in the genre as including the Blue Nile, Prefab Sprout, the Style Council, Scritti Politti, Everything but the Girl, and Danny Wilson.
 AllMusic added Simply Red, Sade, Basia, and Swing Out Sister.
 Writer Iain Munn added to the list Level 42, the Blow Monkeys, and Joe Jackson's 1984 album Body and Soul.

-The genre's popularity declined after the 1990s.
+Its popularity declined in the 1990s along with other synth-pop sub-genres.